Image Gallery

 Key Achievements

-• Rivaled Liszt as one of the era's greatest virtuosos
+• Rivaled Liszt as the era's greatest virtuoso.

 Marie Pleyel